The Ernie Game: Production

 The Ernie Game was directed and written by Don Owen, and was shot by Martin Duckworth and Jean-Claude Labrecque using 35 mm film.
 Kensington Market and Leonard Cohen did the soundtrack for the movie.
 Owen wrote the script based on material written by Bernard Cole Spencer.

+The characters of Gail (Jackie Burroughs) and Donna (Judith Gault) previously appeared in Owen's shorter drama film Notes for a Film About Donna and Gail, although the role of Donna was played by a different actress in the earlier film.